simplenetes-io/simplenetes_io/docs/PROVISIONING.md

 sns host register backdoor --address=<PubIP-Backdoor>
 ```

-If you were provided with an already existing superuser with a keyfile you will not set it up here again, otherwise do that now:
+If you were provided with an already existing superuser with a keyfile you will not set it up here again.
+In this case, skip the following step.
+Otherwise, proceed with that now:

 Add the `--root-keyfile=path` if the root login uses a key instead of password.